AScozzari/W3suitever1/replit.md

 # Overview
-W3 Suite is a multi-tenant enterprise platform designed to centralize and enhance business operations across various domains including CRM, POS, WMS, Analytics, HR, CMS, and Bidding.
-Its core purpose is to boost operational efficiency, market responsiveness, and strategic decision-making, with the ambition of becoming a leading integrated business operations platform.
+W3 Suite is a multi-tenant enterprise platform designed to centralize and enhance business operations across CRM, POS, WMS, Analytics, HR, CMS, and Bidding.
+Its primary goal is to boost operational efficiency, improve market responsiveness, and facilitate strategic decision-making, with the ambition to become a leading integrated business operations platform.

 # User Preferences
 - Preferred communication style: Simple, everyday language